-107.01 - Statewide Accounting Policy - Responsibility for the Uniform NCAS
+107.03 - Statewide Accounting Policy - Fund Accounting

 The Office of the State Controller (OSC) is responsible for the uniform NCAS and related subsystems, which maintain timely, reliable, accurate, consistent, and complete accounting information on the State of North Carolina government entity.
 The uniform NCAS includes the financial policies, procedures, and computer software that affect all departments and agencies of the State.